Autoparallel/site/content/longform/holy_trinity/tensor.md

 $$
 This is our solution, and now we just have to see what this means for the structure of the tensor product space.

-At first this may seem almost trivial, but notice a difference here between the direct product and the tensor product, and it turns out the tensor product is, in general, a lot "freer" (or, perhaps, "wider").
+At first this may seem almost trivial, but notice a difference here between the direct product and the tensor product, and it turns out the tensor product is, in general, a lot "freer" (or, perhaps, "fatter").

 Note that in the direct product we had this uniquely defined mapping from the universal product:
 $$